Maithé López: Angel City and Lexington SC

-On 21 February 2025, the NWSL's Angel City FC announced they had acquired López from Real Santander for an undisclosed fee, signing her to a four-year contract, and would loan her to USL Super League club Lexington SC.
-Her first goal for Lexington came on 19 April, with López heading in the opener in a 1–1 draw with Brooklyn FC.
-On 10 October, she was recalled to Angel City, having made 7 appearances and scored 1 goal on loan.
+On 21 February 2025, Angel City FC of the NWSL announced that they had acquired López from Real Santander for an undisclosed fee on a four-year contract, and loaned her to USL Super League club Lexington SC.
+Her first goal for Lexington came on 19 April, a header that opened the scoring in a 1–1 draw with Brooklyn FC.
+Angel City recalled her on 10 October 2025, after she had made seven appearances and scored once on loan.